-Where, as here, the focus is on Defendants' alleged anticompetitive conduct, questions of law and fact are common to the class.
+Where, as here, the focus is on Defendants' anticompetitive conduct, questions of law and fact are common to the class.
 "Where an antitrust conspiracy has been alleged, courts have consistently held that 'the very nature of a conspiracy antitrust action compels a finding that common questions of law and fact exist."
 In re High-Tech Emp.
-Antitrust Litig., 985 F. Supp.
-2d 1167, 1180 (N.D.
+Antitrust Litig., 985 F.Supp.2d 1167, 1180 (N.D.
 Cal.
 2013) ("High-Tech") (quoting In re TFT-LCD (Flat Panel) Antitrust Litig., 267 F.R.D.
 583, 593 (N.D.
 Cal.
 2010), amended in part by No. 07-1827, 2011 WL 3268649 (N.D.
 Cal.
 July 28, 2011) ("LCD")).
-In this case, there are numerous common issues, including: (1) whether Defendants participated in a conspiracy to fix prices in violation of the antitrust laws; (2) the scope of that conspiracy; and (3) whether the Settlement Class Members suffered antitrust injury as a result of Defendants' alleged conspiracy.
+In this case, there are numerous common issues, including: (1) whether Defendants participated in a conspiracy to fix prices in violation of the antitrust laws; (2) the scope of that conspiracy; and (3) whether the Settlement Class members suffered antitrust injury as a result of Defendants' conspiracy.

 Typicality.
-The test of typicality is "whether other members have the same or similar injury, whether the action is based on conduct which is not unique to the named plaintiffs, and whether other class members have been injured by the same course of conduct."
+The test of typicality is "whether other members have the same or plaintiffs, and whether other class members have been injured by the same course of conduct."
 Sali, 909 F.3d 1006 (quotation omitted).
 "In antitrust cases, typicality usually 'will be established by plaintiffs and all class members alleging the same antitrust violations by defendants."
 High-Tech, 985 F. Supp.
 2d at 1181; see also Lo, 2011 WL 6300050, at 2.
-The claims of Plaintiffs and the proposed Settlement Class are all based on the same alleged antitrust violations, and they each have suffered injury as a result of Defendants' alleged antitrust conspiracy.
-Any factual differences among Settlement Class Members do not preclude a finding of typicality.2
+The claims of Plaintiffs and the proposed Settlement Class are all based on the same antitrust violations, and they each have suffered injury as a result of Defendants' antitrust conspiracy.
+Any factual differences among Settlement Class members do not preclude a finding of typicality.1